5 Online Tools That Are Game Changers This October

 A scary finding and something that was brought to light during the presidential election is that most articles on social media are shared for the headline alone.
 This shows the power of a good headline (and also how misleading shared articles can be).
 You want your headline to be clickbaity, provoke emotion, and make people stop in their tracks and need to read your article before they can continue on with their day.

-See the example below of an article title we thought was pretty damn good ourselves.
+See the example below of an article title we thought was pretty damn good ourselves, broken down by online tools in the headline analyzer.